 - 1. Identify the start and end point for reductions. - 2.
 Describe the method to measure reductions. - 3.
-Explain how reductions resulted in cost savings. - 4.
-Identify life cycle cost implications of the reductions. - 5.
-Describe how risks to human health and the environment were reduced or eliminated by the reductions.
+Explain how reductions resulted in cost savings/avoidance. - 4.
+Identify life cycle cost implications of the reductions.

-Green Buildings

-Describe how construction practices, new structures, and existing structures:
+Master Planning and Green Buildings - Describe how construction practices, new structures, and existing structures:

-- 1. Optimize site potential.

-- 2. Minimize energy consumption.

-- 3. Protect and conserve water.

-- 4. Use environmentally preferable products.

-- 5. Enhance indoor environmental quality.

-- 6. Optimize operations and maintenance practices.

-Tab E1
+- 1. Optimize site potential. - 2.
+Minimize energy consumption and maximize energy reduction. - 3.
+Protect and conserve water, resulting in water consumption reduction. - 4.
+Use environmentally preferable products. - 5.
+Enhance indoor environmental quality. - 6.
+Optimize operations and maintenance practices. - 7.
+Identify facilities planned, underway and completed to US Green Building Council standards and level of certification achieved, if any.

-Secretary of Defense Environmental Award Category Environmental Restoration - Installation/Civil Works Facility
+Tab E1 Secretary of Defense Environmental Award Category Environmental Restoration - Installation

-Installation: Presented to an installation or civil works facility that has made a significant contribution to environmental restoration.
+Installation: Presented to an installation that has made a significant contribution to environmental restoration.
 The type or size of the installation does not matter for this category.
-Winners will receive a trophy and a Secretary of Defense certificate.
-Honorable mentions will receive a plaque and a Secretary of Defense certificate.
+The winner will receive a trophy and a Secretary of Defense certificate.
+Honorable mentions will receive a Secretary of Defense certificate.